webtides/element-js/docs/README.md

 Called when the element is about to be updated.
 Whenever a /reactive/ property changed, the element will undergo an update/render cycle.
 In this hook you can prepare any internal state that might be needed before the update or render actually happens.

-> Although the element will update/render after connecting to the DOM, the `beforeUpdate` hook won’t be called for the first time.
+> Although the element will update/render after connecting to the DOM, the `beforeUpdate` hook won't be called for the first time.
 Only on subsequent update cycles.

 Property changes in this callback will not be applied in the current frame.
 They will be queued and processed in the next frame.